leouchoa/cheatsheets/devops/kubernetes/eksctl_alb/deploy_alb.md

   --override-existing-serviceaccounts \
   --approve

-# use the following command if you forgot the policy arn:
+# Use the following command if you forgot the policy arn:
+#
 # aws iam list-policies \
-# --query "Policies[?PolicyName=='AllowExternalDNSUpdates'].Arn" \
+# --query "Policies[?PolicyName=='AWSLoadBalancerControllerIAMPolicy'].Arn" \
 # --output text
 ```